Welcome to children’s services at Maidstone and Tunbridge Wells NHS Trust.

-MTW children services accommodates children and young people from birth to 16 years old.
-We have a number of different areas offering excellent standards of care and we strive to maintain an innovative service at all times.
+Children’s Services accommodates children and young people from birth to 16 years old.
+We have a number of different areas offering excellent standards of care.

 We treat a full range of conditions including:

-- Planned treatment and surgeries – ophthalmology, urology, ENT and orthopaedic
+- Planned treatment and surgeries – ophthalmology, urology, ENT and orthopaedics

 - Emergency surgical/medical treatment

 - Transition to adult services